BuffChain/tufftoken/docs/TuffVBT.md

 function setDaoWalletAddress(address _daoWalletAddress) public
 ```

-used by contract owner to set the dev wallet address
+used by contract owner to set the dao wallet address

 _modifier onlyOwner can only be called by the contract itself or the contract owner_